everis-technology/Tfe.NetClient/CONTRIBUTING.md

     - Check it's not an environment issue.
 For example, if running on Kubernetes, make sure prerequisites are in place. (state stores, bindings, etc.)
     - You have as much data as possible.
 This usually comes in the form of logs and/or stacktrace.
 1. For proposals
-    - The best place to discuss the potential feature is the main [ifgeekthen.Salesforce repo](https://github.com/everis-technolog/ifgeekthen.Salesforce).
+    - The best place to discuss the potential feature is the main [Tfe.NetClient repo](https://github.com/everis-technolog/Tfe.NetClient).

-## Contributing to [ifgeekthen.Salesforce]
+## Contributing to Tfe.NetClient

 This section describes the guidelines for contributing code / docs to [Project Name].